wellcomecollection/platform/docs/rfcs/014-born_digital_workflow/README.md

 ### Cataloguing

 Once an initial appraisal has been completed, the files in scope for archiving need to be arranged into archive items and catalogued in Calm.
-Items should be created in Calm to represent related groups of files, which will be submitted and stored as a single package in the storage service.
+Items should be created in Calm to represent each related set of files, which will be submitted and stored as a single package in the storage service.

 This means that an item in Calm corresponds to a bag in the storage service, not an individual file.
 File-level description is fully automated and the metadata generated is stored in a METS file created by the Archivematica processing workflow.